Constraints on Loryons in a Two Higgs Doublet Model: Loryons coupled to a 2HDM

 \subsection{HEFT Condition}

-Determining the conditions under which HEFT applies in the 2HDM is considerably more challenging.
+Determining the conditions under which HEFT \footnote{Note that because both Higgs doublets acquire vacuum expectation values, the effective field theory expanded around this vacuum could more precisely be termed 2HDMEFT.
+However, to avoid introducing additional terminology, we simply refer to it as HEFT throughout this work.} in the 2HDM is considerably more challenging.
 However, in the regime where the mass of the Loryon is larger than that of all Higgs states, one can explicitly demonstrate that the criterion for HEFT being the only valid low-energy effective description -- i.e., when SMEFT ceases to provide an adequate approximation -- remains unchanged: more than half of the heaviest scalar Loryon’s mass must originate from the Higgs vacuum expectation value, see \Eq{eq:fmax}.
 This result follows from integrating out the Loryons at one loop and studying the analytic structure of the resulting effective Lagrangian, as detailed in Appendix~\ref{app:heft}.
 We find that HEFT is the only valid description for describing the Loryons when the following set of conditions hold:

 Although this conclusion is derived in the heavy-Loryon regime, we adopt it as a working definition of HEFT-relevant Loryons throughout this paper: any scalar state, which receives more than half of the contribution to its mass squared from electroweak symmetry breaking is a Loryon.